 Some of the greatest television shows in history are legal dramas in which the main characters are in court trying cases every week.
 One of those legal dramas, Perry Mason, inspired a whole generation of lawyers who wanted to get into court to defend the innocent.

 Reality is Quite Different Than Television

-When that generation of lawyers became officers of the court, they learned the truth that most of the work of an attorney is nowhere near a courtroom.
-In all honesty, when we sit down with our client for our initial consultation, there is no way to know if their case is going to end up with a jury trial in court.
+When that generation of lawyers became officers of the court, they learned that most of the work of an attorney is nowhere near a courtroom.
+In all honesty, when we sit down with our clients for our initial consultation, there is no way to know if their case will end up with a jury trial in court.
 A lot of things must happen before we get to that stage.
 In fact, most personal injury cases settle before trial and do not see a courtroom.

 Marc Albert Prepares to Bring a Case To Trial From the Beginning

-Irrespective of this reality, when Marc Albert takes on a case, he is preparing his client’s case as though it was going to ultimately go to trial from the first day.
+When Marc Albert takes on a case, he is preparing to trial from the first day.
 This goes to Marc’s core philosophy of handling a case.
-If you start your discussions and negotiations with the insurance companies and the opposing attorneys with the thought of a settlement, you have already lost leverage.
+If you start your discussions with the opposing attorneys with the thought of a settlement, you have already lost leverage.

 Many lawyers look to avoid a courtroom.
 For Marc Albert, litigation is where the rubber meets the road.
 As a true trial attorney, he is incredibly comfortable in a courtroom in front of a judge and a jury.

 A Personal Injury Case is a Long and Drawn Out Process